javiercha/medieval_yangban/README.md

 The .csv files in the (/neo4j) folder are loaded onto Neo4j and merged therein.
 The Cypher queries used in that process is the subject of a paper currently under preparation.
 Network analysis of intersecting kinship trees will be featured in my monograph.

-Subsequent updates will have Jupyter notebooks that query the Neo4j database and uses networkx and other Python packages to analyze the graph data.
+Subsequent updates will have Jupyter notebooks that query the Neo4j database and use networkx and other Python packages to analyze the graph data.